morpho-org/morpho-v1-optimizers-vaults/README.md

 ## Audits

+Vaults' audits are accessible in the [audits](https://github.com/morpho-dao/morpho-tokenized-vaults/tree/main/audits)' folder.
-All audits are accessible in the [audits](https://docs.morpho.xyz/security/audits)' section related to security.
+All Morpho audits are accessible in the [audits section of the Morpho documentation](https://docs.morpho.xyz/security/audits).

 ---